kevinsullivan/cs-dm/notes/_build/html/_sources/08-boolean-algebra.rst.txt

 Here's a (useless) Dafny method that illustrates how Boolean values and operators can be used in Dafny.
-It presents a method, $BoolOps$, that takes a Boolean value and returns one.
+It presents a method, *BoolOps*, that takes a Boolean value and returns one.
 The commands within the method body illustrate the use of Boolean constant (literal) values and the unary and binary operators provided by the Dafny language.